connorbowen/apiq-mvp/README.md

 Instead of manually configuring API connections and building workflows step-by-step, users can simply describe what they want:

 ```
+User: "Send a Slack notification" ✅ **Currently Supported**
+AI: "I'll help you create a workflow that sends a Slack notification.
+Let me set this up for you..."

-User: "When a new email arrives, create a calendar event"
+User: "When a new email arrives, create a calendar event" ⚠️ **Not Yet Supported**
 AI: "I'll help you create a workflow that monitors your email and creates calendar events.
 Let me set this up for you..."
 ```

+**Note**: Multi-step workflow generation is currently in development.
+The system currently supports single-step workflows only.

 ## 🏗️ Architecture